v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableFamilyUI](https://go.microsoft.com/fwlink/?linkid=873673)

-  Configure if end users can view the Family options area in the Windows Defender Security center.
+  Configure if end users can view the Family options area in the Microsoft Defender Security center.
 Hiding this section will also block all notifications-related to Family options.

   - **Not configured**
   - **Hide**